Fortivera/Fortivera/README.md

 I'm [Anton](https://www.antonstrelkovskyy.com), a software developer from Canada.

-My world revolves around reaching new heights with a cup of coffee in my hand.🏔️☕
+⚡Currently: Founder & Software Developer at [Graphalytics](https://www.graphalytics.co/)

-I do frontend and backend development, while also exploring the analytical world of machine learning.🖥️
+Passionate about frontend and backend development, while also exploring the analytical world of machine learning.🖥️
 I find my inspiration from photography and cinematography.📷

 **💬 Let's connect!**